aathiraja89/soar/Readme.md

-# Automated Testing Projects
+# Soar - Tasks

-This repository showcases various automated testing projects using different tools and methodologies.
+This repository showcases various automated test tasks and other reports provided as tasks by Soar as a interview process.

 **Projects:**

 * **1. Web Automation using Playwright:**
     * **Description:** This project demonstrates web automation tasks using the Playwright framework.
     * **Folder Structure:**
         * `web-automation/`:
             * `e2e/actions/`: Contains all the user actions test scripts (e.g., `homeActions.ts`, `basketActions.ts`).